pie3636/TermTagger/README.md

 # TermTagger

+Developed by Maxime Méloux and Van Duy Ngo for the Terminology class of the NLP Master in IDMC, Nancy.

 ## Usage instructions

 - Install the required packages by using `pip install -r requirements.txt` and `python -m spacy download en_core_web_sm`.